kerryjiang/SuperSocket.Document/190-Run-SuperSocket-in-Windows-Azure.md

 ## Configure Input Endpoint and then Use it

-Because of Windows Azure's internal network infostructure, you cannot listen the ip/port you configured directly.
+Because of Windows Azure's internal network infrastructure, you cannot listen the ip/port you configured directly.
 In this case, you need to configure input endpoint in Windows Azure project:

 ![endpoint](images/windowsazure.jpg)